exhibitjs/exhibit/README.md

 Every cache contains the entire application 'as it stands'.
 This, combined with a smart batching system that remembers dependencies per-step across multiple builds, means Exhibit knows exactly what needs to be rebuilt after each change.

-That makes it faster where it really matters: **rebuilding after small changes**.
+This makes it faster where it really matters: **rebuilding after small changes**.

 For more info, see the [technical overview](docs/technical-overview.md).